austinfinnql/qvc/README.md

 # The Quicktime video converter

-Convert `.mov` videos to `.mp4` so once uploaded to JIRA, they will play directly in the browser
+Convert `.mov` videos to `.mp4` so, once uploaded to JIRA, they will play directly in the browser

 ## Prerequisites
 - Make sure you have [NodeJs](https://nodejs.org/en/) installed